 Section 11-13A-6 of the West Virginia code levies an additional tax on the severance, extraction and production of coal for the benefit of local governments at the rate of \$0.35 per \$100.
 This additional tax is collected for counties and municipalities by the West Virginia State Tax Department.
-Therefore, the tax rate for the coal classification on the Severance Tax return is the total of the State rate and the additional tax for the benefit of local governments.
+Therefore, the tax rate for the coal classification on the Severance Tax return in the chart on the preceding page is the total of the State rate and the additional tax for the benefit of local governments.
 The revenue from the additional severance tax is then distributed to local governments quarterly.
 The amount to be distributed is calculated without application of any credits against the Severance Tax that are otherwise authorized.